Entanglement Hamiltonian Tomography in Quantum Simulation

-In Fig.~\ref{fig:CFT}, EHT is demonstrated for a subsystem of $N_A=5 $ qubits, at the edge of a total system with $N=22$ lattice sites.
-We sample $N_M = 150$ projective measurements in $N_U=150$ measurement settings from the simulated quantum state and fitting the ansatz $\tilde{H}_A(\tilde{\boldsymbol{g}})$ to the observed frequencies, according to Eq.~(\ref{eq:method}).
-Consistent with a picture of long-lived pairs of quasi-particles \cite{Calabrese2016}, generated at $t=0$ and traveling with speed $c=2J$ [see panel a)], we observe three distinct regions in the time evolution.
+In Fig.~\ref{fig:CFT}, we compare the performance of the base level EHT ansatz (i.e.\ $\mathcal{K}_A\equiv 0$) and with an EHT ansatz where momentum contributions \mbox{$\mathcal{K}_A = \sum_{\braket{i,j} \in A} \tilde{J}_{i, j}^{XY} \sigma_i^x \sigma_{j}^y$} with free fit parameters $\tilde{J}_{i, j}^{XY}$ have been added.
+Here, $\braket{i,j}$ denotes nearest-neighbor sites.
+We choose a subsystems of $N_A=5 $ qubits at the edge of a total system with $N=22$ lattice sites.
+We sample $N_M = 150$ projective measurements in $N_U=150$ measurement settings from the simulated quantum state, to which both ansätze are fitted according to Eq.~(\ref{eq:method}).
+In accordance with a picture of long-lived pairs of quasi-particles \cite{Calabrese2016}, generated at $t=0$ and traveling with speed $c=2J$ [see Fig.~\ref{fig:CFT} a)], we observe three distinct regions in the time evolution.

-In region I, the entanglement entropy [Fig.~\ref{fig:CFT} panel b)] is increasing linearly, and the couplings $\tilde{J}_{i, i+1}$, $\tilde{J}_{i, j}^{XY}$ and fields $\tilde{B}_{i}$ of the fitted $\tilde{H}_A$ are dynamically oscillating [Fig.~\ref{fig:CFTCouplings} panels (a-c)].
-In particular, the couplings $\tilde{J}_{i, j}^{XY}$ accounting for lattice momentum are of the same order of magnitude as the $\tilde{J}_{i, i+1}$.
-This can be explained with non-vanishing quasi-particles currents entering subsystem $A$ \cite{Calabrese2016,Zhu2020}.
-We note that 2-body components of the from $\sigma_i^x \sigma_j^y$ are the only type of 2-body terms that lead to a significant fidelity enhancement in region I, when added to the EH ansatz (see \cite{SM}).
+At early times, in region I, the entanglement entropy [Fig.~\ref{fig:CFT} panel b)] is increasing linearly.
+The inclusion of momentum terms in the EHT ansatz leads to a significantly improved fidelity of the estimated density matrix [Fig.~\ref{fig:CFT} panel c)].
+The couplings $\tilde{J}_{i, i+1}$, $\tilde{J}_{i, j}^{XY}$ and fields $\tilde{B}_{i}$ are of similar magnitude and dynamically oscillating [Fig.~\ref{fig:CFTCouplings} (a-c)].
+In addition, we show in the Supplementary Information that momentum contributions of the form $\sigma_i^x \sigma_j^y$ are the only type of 2-body terms that lead to a significant fidelity enhancement in region I, when added to the EH ansatz.
+This is consistent with CFT predicitions for non-vanishing quasi-particles currents entering subsystem $A$ \cite{Calabrese2016,Zhu2020}, and thus demonstrates the ability of EHT for the discovery of physical phenomena.

 At $ct\approx N_A$, the entanglement entropy saturates, and remains constant throughout region II.
-Here, the momentum contributions vanish and the entanglement Hamiltonian is determined by the energy densities $h_i$ only, multiplied with an effective, inverse temperature $\beta_i$.
-Consistent with the CFT prediction \cite{Cardy2016,Wen2018,Zhu2020} and the eigenstate thermalization hypothesis \cite{Deutsch1991,Srednicki1994,Rigol2008,Garrison2018}, $\beta_i$ is constant far from the entanglement cut, and decreasing towards the boundary (compare App.~\ref{Methods:CFT}).
-In region II we also evaluate the Uhlmann fidelity achieved by EHT as a function of the total number of measurements taken, and compare it against PLS and LRLS tomography, as shown in Fig.~\ref{fig:CFTCouplings}.
+Here, both ansätze yield the same fidelity [Fig.~\ref{fig:CFT} panel c)], and the entanglement Hamiltonian is determined by the energy densities $h_i$ only, multiplied with an effective, inverse temperature $\beta_i$ [Fig.~\ref{fig:CFTCouplings} panels (a-c)].
+Consistent with the CFT prediction \cite{Cardy2016,Wen2018,Zhu2020} and the eigenstate thermalization hypothesis \cite{Deutsch1991,Srednicki1994,Rigol2008,Garrison2018}, $\beta_i$ is constant far from the entanglement cut, and decreasing towards the boundary.